Remote work resources

 Ergonomic assessments are a very important part of the health and safety of our employees, regardless of if the telework situation is temporary or long term.
 On this page, you'll find the step by step process of performing a remote ergonomic evaluation.
 We've also provided resources for both employees and supervisors to ensure employees are working safely and ergonomically in their remote environment.
 These resources include a remote ergonomic self-assessment, a remote ergonomic checklist, and a list of typical equipment and tools an agency may want to issue to teleworking employees.
 You'll also find a link to additional resources from L&I on ergonomics.

 Power outages.
 VPN failures.
 Snow storms.
 ISP issues.
 Even in a remote environment, circumstances sometimes result in employees not being able to access their work in the usual way.
 On this page you'll find recommendations for all agencies regarding continuity of work during operational interruptions while providing access and options for employees.
-Understanding the context of how work location may influence decisions, and knowing what options are available to keep people working safely and effectively, will help you act with confidence when faced with a suspended operations situation.
 There are also two visual process maps that outline steps to take and options available during operational interruptions.

 - Hacking HR: Interview Series - Online Workshops